TsarN/step/portfolio/README.md

-This directory is where you'll write all of your code!
+This repo contains TsarN's portfolio and STEP projects.

-By default it contains a barebones web app.
 To run a local server, execute this
 command:

 ```bash